MannyBinning/behind-the-blur/README.md

 2. In the beginning, there is a question followed by a blurred image and a choice of answers, a hint button and points scored.

-3. If a user is unaware of the answer, the Hint button has been created which, on clicking, toggles down a clue for a set amount of time, related to the given question.
+3. If a user is unaware of the answer, the Hint button has been created which, on clicking, toggles down a clue for 3 seconds, related to the given question.

 4. Once an answer is selected, CSS classes pair up with JavaScript, where the buttons will change colour, depending on correct and incorrect value.